t-honk/TinyScriptLang/README.md

 ## TODO
 - Add error checking in the interpreter (filetype, read errors, etc.)
 - Add error checking for the .tsl file (syntax errors, formatting, etc.)
-- Add hotkey support to fire scripts, with toggle as an option for looping the file.
+- ~~Add hotkey support to fire scripts~~
+- Add toggle as an option to hotkeys for looping the file.
 - Add support for basic arithmetic

 ### Maybes